outsinre/outsinre.github.com/_posts/2016-05-27-disk-partitioning.md

 1. *dd* (rude but robust)

+   The ISO is installed to the whole USB stick as if it were a hard drive.
 This make USB stick unacessible to OS file manager due to *boot* and/or *esp* flag.
 2. Rufus (reliable and versatile tool)
 3. *diskpart* (Windows)
 4. Ubuntu Disk Creater
 5. Manual copy.

-   For UEFI booting, just copy (i.e. *rsync*) ISO contents to FAT32 USB partition.
+   For UEFI booting, just copy (i.e. *rsync*) ISO contents to a FAT32 USB partition without altering other partitions that can be used as data storage.

 # Operating System Limitations